C is for Circularity

 A circular economy could help all of us reduce our environmental footprint while getting more value out of our cars and trucks.
 According to a recent report, circularity presents a potential $4.5 trillion business opportunity by 2030 – and roughly $400-$600 billion could go to automotive companies and their suppliers, helping fuel more innovations to make our driving experience even more sustainable.

-That’s why America’s Plastic Makers® are working with automakers to enable new ways to achieve a more circular economy the plastic components in our cars.
+That’s why America’s Plastic Makers® are working with automakers to enable new ways to achieve more circularity for the plastic components in our cars.
 Automakers are increasingly focused on making it easier to disassemble end-of-life (EOL) vehicles, recovering more EOL material and using more recycled material in their new cars.

 For example: 50 of the 280 kilograms of plastics used in a Renault Espace come from recycled materials, including EOL plastics.